Simple Vegan or Vegetarian Potato leek soup

 - 2-3 stalks Celery

-- 2 tbsp plant Butter or plant butter (divided)
+- 2 tbsp plant Butter or plant butter divided

 - Salt

-- Pepper
+- Black Pepper

-- 1/4 cup chopped fresh Parsley
+- 1/4 cup chopped fresh Parsley or green onions

 Instructions